-It describes how the service creates a culture of inclusion and acceptance - for example, respecting and valuing children's home languages.
+It describes how the service creates a culture of inclusion and acceptance.

 It describes how the physical environment (including equipment and materials) in the service supports inclusion and reflects diversity.

 It details how the service recognises and responds to bias or discrimination.